-The team at the tele-radiology hub monitors real-time critical findings of CT/MRI/X-ray modalities and the same is informed to referring physicians.
+The team at the tele-radiology hub monitors real-time critical findings of CT/ MRI/ X-ray modalities and the same is informed to referring physicians.
 The reporting standards followed aide in accurate diagnosis, which further helps in quicker and better treatment.

 Medical monitors help in quality imaging by the technologists and reporting by radiologists.
 Interconnectivity between our tele-radiology hub and diagnostic centres through a 100MBPS leased line that ensures seamless transmission of images between our diagnostic centres and the hub.
-There is uninterrupted connectivity between our diagnostic centres and the hub, with 24/7 power backup available.
+There is uninterrupted connectivity between our diagnostic centres and the hub.
+There is uninterrupted connectivity between our diagnostic centres and the hub.
+There is uninterrupted connectivity between centres and the hub, with 24/7 power backup available.
 The tele-radiology hub provides round-the-clock services.